jcrist1/minilm/README.md

 * [poetry](https://python-poetry.org/)
 * [trunk](https://trunkrs.dev/)
-* [rust](https://rustup.rs/) (obviously, but also it's nightly) This is a demo of running a dfdx model in WASM.
+* [rust](https://rustup.rs/) (obviously, but also it's nightly) This is a demo of running a dfdx port of the [MiniLM](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) model to dfdx that can run in WASM.
 In order to run it locally you'll need to download some model files from the huggingface hub.
 This can by done from the `python` directory by running
 ```sh
 poetry install
 poetry run python minilm/load_model.py